TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Shop Xersion

-UP TO 40% OFF Kitchen essentials select styles
+Starting at $12.99Nostalgic styles worthy of a repeatselect stylesShop nine(tees) favesHit rewind...with these old-school styles.Shop camo &. utility styles made for actionOutdoorsy prints...help you gear up for a season of adventure.UP TO 40% OFF Kitchen essentials select styles
 Get a head start on meals for the week!

 *   Shop All